 A list of recent thesis and project topics is here.

 The thesis work is coordinated through the student's thesis advisor in the major department.
-When this is not possible, the student must complete one additional 300- or 400-level computer science departmental.
+If it is not possible for you to make significant use of some aspect of computer science in the thesis, or to coordinate such a thesis through a thesis advisor in your major department, you must complete one additional 300- or 400-level computer science departmental in lieu of the thesis requirement for the program.
 If you would like to add an additional course instead of the thesis, please follow #6.

 Contact Michelle Medici at email@example.com explain why your thesis does not meet the requirements outlined above and the course # that you will take in lieu of the thesis.
 She will respond via email with the course approval notice.